yslavcom-code/sqlalchemy-challenge/README.md

 Then open a browser and copy paste the address printed in command line, for example http://127.0.0.1:5000; It should display the web app in the browser.

+Both solutions source data from the Resources folder which was also included to the repo